All Episodes

 Yes.

-However, with the auction falling apart and the trustee telling the court recently that they can't find a serious buyer, the odds are that this is gonna end up being a situation where they abandon the claim on the property, which would mean that ownership would revert back to Alex.
+However, with the auction falling apart and the trustee telling the court recently that they can't find a serious buyer, the odds are that this is going to end up being a situation where they abandon the claim on the property, which would mean that ownership would revert back to Alex.

 Jesus.

-As is the case in bankruptcy.
+As is the case in bankruptcies.

 Even so, with a buyer not being found, Free Speech Systems is still just a company that's in bankruptcy.

-Because Alex's personal estate is currently under a stay from collections and being pursued in state courts, Alex's lawyers have tried to argue that applies to free speech systems as well, but this argument was just rejected.
+Because Alex's personal estate is currently under a stay from collections and being pursued in state courts, Alex's lawyers have tried to argue that applies to free speech systems as well.

-To us, we can see that InfoWars is a one talent business and that Alex is synonymous with free speech systems.
+To us, we can see that Infowars is a one-talent business and that Alex is synonymous with free speech systems.

 But that's not really how the law sees it.